 STELLATE GANGLION BLOCK

-A stellate ganglion block, or sympathetic nerve block, is an injection of local anesthetic in the sympathetic nerve tissue of the neck.
+Our NJ pain management center has extensive experience administering stellate ganglion blocks, or sympathetic nerve block - an injection of local anesthetic in the sympathetic nerve tissue of the neck.
 A stellate ganglion block can be either diagnostic, meaning it is done to find the cause of pain, or therapeutic, meaning it is done to relieve pain.

 WHAT IS A STELLATE GANGLION BLOCK?